Dadido3/batch-rename/README.md

 - To simulate the release process, use `goreleaser --skip-publish --auto-snapshot --clean`.

 To build for your current platform and without GoReleaser, use `go build`.
-This will not include the version information.
+This will result in the same executable, but without correct version information.